 - We enjoy more than 522 parks, 68 kilometres of City-owned trails and 3,100 acres of open space.

 - We respect these natural and manmade environments and want to keep them clean and green.

 Hamilton spends a lot on keeping sidewalks, roadways and parks clean:

 - We spend about $1.8 million a year to contain and prevent litter on public property.
 Imagine what those tax dollars could be invested in if we all put waste in the right place.

 - Many Hamilton businesses recycle, compost, reduce litter and help the environment.

 What is the Day of Action on Litter?

 The Day of Action on Litter is an annual event to bring attention to the impact waste and litter has on our environment and what we can do to stop it.
-The Provincial Day of Action on Litter is officially recognized in the province on the second Tuesday in May each year, this year it begins May 12th, 2020.
-Considering the province's efforts to stop the spread of COVID-19, the initial Day of Action on Litter will focus specifically on what Ontarians can do to prevent, reduce and divert waste at home.
+The Provincial Day of Action on Litter is officially recognized in the province on the second Tuesday in May each year, this year it is scheduled on May 11, 2021.
+Considering the province's efforts to stop the spread of COVID-19, the Day of Action on Litter will focus specifically on what Ontarians can do to prevent, reduce and divert waste at home.